imperfectlink/KeyboardRenderKit/docs/source/cables.rst

 ~~~~
 Thus setting mirrors the cable horizontally.

-Techflex
+Tech Flex
 ~~~~
-This setting changes the cable over from a braid to Techflex.
+This setting changes the cable over from a braid to Tech Flex.

+|

 As with the deskmat, to change the material you will need to edit the applied materials or replace them via the modifiers section of the object's properties.